-When parts of an item of property, plant and equipment have different useful lives, they are accounted for as separate items (major components) of property, plant and equipment.
+When parts of an item of properties, plants and equipments have different useful lives, they are accounted for as separate items (major components) of property, plant and equipment.

-Gains and losses is determined when any item of property, plant and equipment is disposed of by comparing the proceeds from disposal with the carrying amount of the asset and is recognized net of other income in the statement of profit or loss.
+Gains and losses is determined when any item of properties, plants and equipments is disposed of by comparing the proceeds from disposal with the carrying amount of the asset and is recognized net of other related consolidated statement of income, consolidated the statement of income.